Skip to content

 ISK in the child's name

-The most common choice.
+The most common account type in Sweden for this.
 Simple flat-rate taxation and no withdrawal fees.
 The child becomes account holder at age 18, meaning the money cannot be withdrawn by the parent once deposited.

 02